 Clinical pastoral training involves a “clinical” (action-reflection-action) model of learning that engages with real people in real situations of crisis, distress, uncertainty, suffering, loss or grief.

-Our training provides Chaplain Interns and Residents a wide range of ministry opportunities among a very diverse community of patients in a number of settings.
+Utilizing the hospital as a container for learning, our training provides Chaplain Interns and Residents a wide range of ministry opportunities among a very diverse community of patients in a number of settings.

 Case Study Reviews

 Case studies are the principal learning tool in clinical chaplaincy training and each Chaplain Intern or Resident is required to write up and present to their cohort group case studies of actual caregiving encounters.

 The goals of the case study are to promote individual self-reflection by the chaplain and to use peer consultation and that of the clinical supervisor to refine the chaplain’s clinical pastoral competence.

 Our cohort groups utilize key aspects of the Tavistock Model of group relations.
 The small peer group provides opportunities for chaplains to explore issues in the “here and now” and fosters an experiential learning about issues such as boundaries, authority, roles and tasks using the cohort experience as a tool to understand unconscious processes in group systems.

 A variety of presentations are provided by Supervisors and others.